Keep Your Domestic Animals in Your Space, or Face the Case

 Well, what does that mean by escape?
 Do you have to have Willie the horse get wire shears and cut the fence?
 Or is it something where you know the fence is in disrepair, and your dog or your horse or your cattle can get out and traipse across your neighbor’s yard, do some damage to their property, or the dog may kill some chickens or things like that in rural Oklahoma.
 So it’s very, very important that if you have landlords, for example, if you are leasing property, you need to really, really, really be aware of what animals they are keeping because that could be a liability for you down the road.

 By the same token, if the landlord is not keeping your fence in repair, there may be some liability for any injuries that you or your neighbors, or whoever receives.
 It’s a situation we have to look at on a case-by-case basis because no two cases like this are the same.
 There’s going to be an overlap.
 If you have any questions about the law at all, please feel free to give us a call or go to oscn.net.
 You can look at this for free.
 There’s no secret method to getting this information, but we’re here to help you.
 We want to make law easy, and that’s our goal, and that’s what we’re very good at doing.
 You can reach me, an animal liability lawyer in Tulsa, at TulsaPersonalInjuryLawyer.pro, or you can reach us at makelaweasy.com.
 Contact us at any time.
-It won’t cost you a dime to just ask a legal question or consult with us.
+It won’t cost you a dime to just ask a legal question .
 It’s worth a phone call.
 You’re worth it.